Azure/terraform-state-importer/README.md

 - Names are composite values (e.g., `solution_name(workspace_name)`)
 - You need to match resources by ID patterns rather than exact names
 - Resources are nested and need hierarchical matching
+- Working with `azapi_resource` types that need subtype-specific matching

 **Exact Name Matching:**
 ```yaml